Leokuf/Codex/Philosophy/Rules.md

 - Coding languages are for building things.
 The more things you build, the more they will make sense.
 - Know a few languages well and you can join the conversation.
 - All technologists are both designers and developers.
+- Social media is a form of gambling.
+Treat it with caution.

 # Religion
 - There are moral truths and a good person seeks to find these.